MusDev7/wtftp-model/README.md

 This repository provides source codes of the proposed flight trajectory prediction framework, called WTFTP, and example samples for the paper "Flight trajectory prediction enabled by time-frequency wavelet transform".
+This is a novel wavelet-based flight trajectory prediction framework by modeling global flight trends and local motion details.

 <p  align="middle"><img src="pics/framework.png"  width="95%"/></p>